-The European Chemicals Agency (ECHA) has made significant progress in its sector-specific evaluation of PFAS restrictions, targeting the environmental and health risks posed by these persistent chemicals.
+The EU has made significant progress in its sector-specific evaluation of PFAS restrictions, targeting the environmental and health risks posed by these persistent chemicals.
 The regulatory initiative has unveiled new PFAS applications, updated considerations for fluoropolymers, and potential alternatives to outright bans, with a clear roadmap extending into 2025.

 Sector-Based Approach and Current Status

-ECHA's evaluation under REACH employs a sector-based approach, focusing on over 10,000 PFAS-related substances used across 14 industries.
+The evaluation under REACH employs a sector-based approach, focusing on over 10,000 PFAS-related substances used across 14 industries.
 Provisional conclusions have been reached for five key sectors: consumer mixtures, cosmetics, ski wax, metal plating, and petroleum.
-This method ensures tailored solutions for each sector's unique risks and practical challenges, with the final consolidated opinions from ECHA expected after all sectors are reviewed.
+This method ensures tailored solutions for each sector's unique risks and practical challenges, with the final consolidated opinions expected after all sectors are reviewed.

 Newly Identified Uses Through Consultation